Benefits of wool rugs

 Wool Carpet With Kids

-Cons of Wool Rugs and Carpets
+Cons of Modern Wool Rugs and Carpets

-- Shop Bought Products A No No: Special care should be used when cleaning wool carpets.
+- Shop Bought Products A No No: Special care should be taken when cleaning wool carpets.
 Wool is sensitive to high alkaline chemicals after prolonged exposure.
 This exposure will tend to make wool brittle and discolored somewhat.
 So do not go putting shop-bought products onto your wool carpet.
 It will completely ruin the fibers.